hashicorp/terraform-google-vault/examples/vault-consul-image/README.md

 use a fixed, known version of this Module, downloaded from the official Git repo.
 On the other hand, when you're just experimenting with the Module, it's OK to use a local checkout of the Module, uploaded from your own computer.

+## Building an Image with the Enterprise versions installed

+To build the Enterprise Vault and Consul Google Image, simply repeat the steps described in the Quick Start, however make sure the following environment variables are set:

+ - `VAULT_DOWNLOAD_URL`
+ - `CONSUL_DOWNLOAD_URL`